TOAST-DOCS/Storage-Object-Storage/en/s3-api-guide.md

-## Storage > Object Storage >
+## Storage > Object Storage > Amazon S3 Compatible API Guide

-NHN Cloud Object storage provides APIs that are compatible with S3 API of AWS Object Storage.
-To enable the service, you can only change settings for applications developed for AWS S3 API.
+NHN Cloud Object Storage provides API compatible with S3 API of AWS object storage.
+Therefore, you can use applications developed to use the Amazon S3 API as is, with only a few configuration changes.

-APIs that are compatible with S3 are provided as follows.
+The following Amazon S3 compatible API is provided.

 | S3 API Method                                                | Usage                                   |
 | ------------------------------------------------------------ | --------------------------------------- |